Wrath of Rakshasa

 Wrath of Rakshasa (pronounced /'raːkshaːsə/; RAHK-shah-sə) is a steel roller coaster located at Six Flags Great America in Gurnee, Illinois, United States.
-Manufactured by Bolliger & Mabillard, the Dive Coaster model opened to the public on May 31, 2025.
+Manufactured by Bolliger & Mabillard (B&M), the Dive Coaster model opened to the public on May 31, 2025.
 The roller coaster reaches a height of 180 ft, a maximum vertical angle of 96°, a maximum speed of 67 mph, and features five total inversions.

 Located in the County Fair section, it is themed around a traveling exhibition show featuring artifacts about the Rakshasa, a shape-shifting demon from Hindu mythology.
-As of 2025, it holds the records for the steepest drop on a Dive Coaster and the most inversions on a Dive Coaster.
+As of 2026, it holds the records for the steepest drop on a Dive Coaster and the most inversions on a Dive Coaster.
+The ride placed 5th in both Amusement Today's 2025 Golden Ticket Awards for "Best New Theme Concept" and USA Todays 2026 Reader's Choice Awards for "Best New Theme Park Attraction."

 History

 Planning

-Six Flags Great America made previous plans to build a Dive Coaster, a model from manufacturer Bolliger & Mabillard (B&M), at the park.
+Six Flags Great America made previous plans to build a Dive Coaster model from manufacturer Bolliger & Mabillard (B&M), at the park.
 However, the park sought to build a more intense Dive Coaster, so their original Dive Coaster plans were sent to Six Flags Fiesta Texas in San Antonio, Texas, where it opened in 2022 and currently operates as Dr. Diabolical's Cliffhanger.

-On May 28, 2024, the park's parent company, Six Flags, had filed a trademark with the United States Patent and Trademark Office for the name "Wrath of Rakshasa."
-On July 18, 2024, the park began a teaser campaign named "#FearTheWrath," revealing cryptic clues about the park's 2025 attraction. #FearTheWrath banners were located on fences around the former Buccaneer Battle site; demolition had begun around the same time.
-Many speculated a new roller coaster, as the park's previous roller coaster installation, Maxx Force, had opened six years earlier, marking the longest gap between coaster additions throughout the park's history.
+On May 28, 2024, the park's parent company, Six Flags, filed a trademark with the United States Patent and Trademark Office for the name "Wrath of Rakshasa".
+On July 18, 2024, the park began a teaser campaign named "#FearTheWrath", revealing cryptic clues about the park's 2025 attraction. #FearTheWrath banners were located on fences around the former Buccaneer Battle site; demolition had begun around the same time.
+Speculation arose that the attraction would be a new roller coaster.
+The park's previous roller coaster installation, Maxx Force, had opened six years earlier, marking the longest gap between roller coaster additions in the park's history.

-The park announced construction of Wrath of Rakshasa on August 15, 2024.
-A custom designed Dive Coaster manufactured by Bolliger & Mabillard, it would be set to be built in the County Fair area of the park, on the plot of the former Buccaneer Battle water ride.
+The park announced construction on Wrath of Rakshasa on August 15, 2024.
+Located within the County Fair section of the park, the custom-designed B&M Dive Coaster would be built on the plot of the former Buccaneer Battle water ride.
 It was also revealed that the ride would feature lockers and an exit gift shop.
-It would be the fifth operating Bolliger & Mabillard roller coaster at the park, and the park's sixth collaboration with the manufacturer.
+It would be the fifth operating B&M roller coaster at the park, and the park's sixth collaboration with the manufacturer.